mpkondrashin/GOST-hashing/README.md

 # GOST hashing

-Implementation of GOST hashing algorithm using python
+Implementation of GOST alike hashing algorithm using python